permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/repo.md

 ## Get All Repos

-The `permguard repo` command allows for the retrieval of all ocally checked-out repositories.
+The `permguard repo` command allows for the retrieval of all locally checked out repositories.

 ```bash
 permguard repo